lisongxu/CSCE156-Project-DB/README.md

 <img src="images/visiblity_win_david.png" alt="Visibility Window" width="30%"/>
 </p>

-The current user can choose to add a user to their visibility list, , delete a user from their visibility list, or go back to the account window.

-If adding or deleting a user, the database should be updated and the *Visibility Window* should also be updated.
+The current user can choose to add a user to their visibility list, delete a user from their visibility list, or go back to the account window.
+If a user is added or deleted, the database and the *Visibility Window* should be updated accordingly.

 Note that, only a user already in the database can be added to the visibility list, and only a user already in the visibility list can be deleted from the visibility list.

 ## 4. Project Requirement

 ### 4.1 Database design

-Use the methods that we studied about relational database to design a database to describe the following information
+Design a database to capture the following information

-* each user: userID, username, password, visibility list,
+* User details: userID, username, password, visibility list,
-* each post: postID, postText, postTime, the user who published this post Please add more information if necessary.
+* Post details: postID, postText, postTime, the user who published the post

+Feel free to add additional information as needed.
 Feel free to name your tables and attributes.
-Make sure that two tables have at least one common column if you plan to join these two tables using natual join.
+If you plan to use natural join, ensure at least one common column between the two tables.

-Make sure that your tables conform to the third normal form (3NF).
-That is, no group of values for an attribute, no partial dependency, and no transitive dependency.
+Your tables must adhere to the third normal form (3NF), meaning they should have no group of values for an attribute, no partial dependencies, and no transitive dependencies.

+You will write the MySQL initizliation script from scratch.
+Name it `dbinit.sql`.

 ***Recommendation***

-* Please use `auto_increment` for your primay key of a table so that you do not need to keep track of the current largest integer in your java code when inserting a new row.
+* Utilize `auto_increment` for primay keys to avoid keeping track of the largest integer in Java when inserting new rows.
-* Please use only `int`, `varchar(n)`, and `char(n)` data types that we have studied in the class.
+* Use only `int`, `varchar(n)`, and `char(n)` data types that we have studied and are famaliar with.
-* For postTime (i.e., the date and time of a post), you may use `LocalDateTime.now()` to get current date and time in Java and convert it to a string using  `postTime.format(DateTimeFormatter.ofPattern("yyy-MM-dd'T'HH:mm:ss")` and then save it as a string (e.g., `varchar(n)` or `char(n)`) in the database.
+* For postTime (i.e., the date and time of a post), use `LocalDateTime.now()` in Java to get current date and time, formatting it as a string with  `postTime.format(DateTimeFormatter.ofPattern("yyy-MM-dd'T'HH:mm:ss")` for storage in the database.
-* If necessary, you may use the more flexible `on` clause for join select statement.
+* If necessary,  use the more flexible `on` clause for join select statement.
 For example, `Table1 natural inner join Table2` is equivalent to `Table1 inner join Table2 on Table1.col=Table2.col` if they have a common column `col`.
-The `on` clause is mor flexible because it can join two tables using two columns even with different column names or using only some but not all commnon columns.
+The `on` clause is more flexible because it can join two tables on columns with different  names or only some commnon columns.

 ### 4.2 Java code design

-Your Java program must correctly show all the necessary information in each window (e.g., list of posts in the *Post Window*), although you does not need to follow the same window formats as demonstrated above (e.g., the borders of a window, the width of a line).
+Write your Java program to correctly show the necessary information in each window (e.g., list of posts in the *Post Window*).
+The exact format of the windows can differ from the provided screenshots.

-No code is provided to you for this project, so you have to write all the code for this project from scratch.
-Please define appropriate classes for your project
+You will write all code from scratch.
+Define appropriate Java classes, such as
-* The main class should be named `Main.java`, so that it is easier for our LAs to run your code
+* `Main.java' as the main class for ease of execution by LAs
-* The information of hostname, database username, and database password should be saved as `public final static String` in the `Database` class, so that it is easier for our LAs to modify these information.
-Because our LAs will change the database username and password to their information before runing and grading your code.
+* `Database.java` containing database connection details as `public final static String` for easy modification by LAs.

 ```Java
 public class Database {